thombaynes/nodeTest/README.md

 ## The Test

 Write tests for this application, building on the skeleton that has been provided for you.
-All back-end tests are stored in the ```test``` directory, and can be run using the following commands
+All back-end tests are stored in the ```test``` directory, and can be run using the following commands.

+The tests should, for each file, be sure to test the most important parts of that file.
+We will be looking to see that the tests pass, what they test, and what they don't test.

 Run the tests
 ```bash